Arizona Nursing License Renewal & Licensing Guide

 Fingerprinting is required for all endorsement applicants.
 The only exemption from this requirement is if you have submitted a fingerprint card to the AZBN within the last 2 years.

-- Out-of-state applicants must submit an FD-258 blue & white fingerprint card completed by an authorized agency (not self-printed).
+- Applicants who live outside Arizona must submit a physical FD-258 blue and white fingerprint card completed by an authorized agency.

 4.)
 Submit Required Documents